ShinyFabio/ADViSELipidomics/pkgdown/index.md

 ![workflow_withbox](https://user-images.githubusercontent.com/78078351/159950379-e3885176-0ccc-4bf1-b1eb-9f4378d468e2.png)

-**Rectangle A** allows the user to choose between LipidSearch, LIQUID, Excel files, Summarized Experiment, and Metabolomics Workbench.
-Moreover, it is also possible to select between experiments with or without internal standards (this option is available only for LipidSearch import). **Rectangle B** shows three different steps for Importing & Filtering: importing data, storing and reading data, filtering data. **Rectangle C** shows five additional steps for Calibration: importing calibration files, storing calibration files, selection of the folder for the results, selection of calibration options, application of recovery.
-Finally, **rectangle D** shows two different steps for Filtering and Missing Data imputation and creating the SummarizedExperiment object.
+* **Rectangle A** allows the user to choose between LipidSearch, LIQUID, Excel files, Summarized Experiment, and Metabolomics Workbench.
+Moreover, it is also possible to select between experiments with or without internal standards (this option is available only for LipidSearch import).
+* **Rectangle B** shows three different steps for Importing & Filtering: importing data, storing and reading data, filtering data.
+* **Rectangle C** shows five additional steps for Calibration: importing calibration files, storing calibration files, selection of the folder for the results, selection of calibration options, application of recovery.
+* **Rectangle D** shows two different steps for Filtering and Missing Data imputation and creating the SummarizedExperiment object.
 Note that the layout of the Data Import & Preprocessing section and the required files depends on the type of input data format that the user chooses.
 Go to chapter 2 if you need help to gather all the required files.

 Since the option LipidSearch output with Internal Standard (IS) has the largest number of required file and of steps, here we provide a complete guide for this case.
 Anyway, this guide applies also to LipidSearch without IS and to LIQUID: in these cases the only difference is that there isn't the CALIBRATION module (chapter 3.2.2).